-Our Executive Management team is made up of our Chief Executive, Director of Resources, Director of Development and Investment, Director of Operations, Head of Corporate Services and Head of Governance.
+Our Executive Management team comprises the Chief Executive, Director of Finance & Technology, Director of Development, Director of Resident Services, Director of Property Services and Assistant Director of People, Performance & Communications.

 Our Chief Executive reports to the Lewisham Homes Board.
 The Board sets our strategic direction and uses its expertise to assist in guidance and decision making.
 The Board takes a close interest in performance, finance and service improvement data.

 We employ nearly 600 staff with a head office in Catford, south-east London.

 Our vision is to create thriving communities and places people are proud to call home; and is supported by our mission: to provide safe, quality homes, deliver efficient services and enhance life chances.
 Our Corporate Plan sets out how this will be delivered by focusing on our five ambitions: